 Earlier in the day both men had met up look at multi-agent systems model was Fifties designing and it was an unusually productive event despite the noise and distraction bubbling inside a Mama Cass restaurant.
 However, now in Bar Enclave Fifties wore his indignation like a trademark and could with less than average effort freeze or thaw it with mostly good timing.
 Fifties was angry about some comments Rong and others had made on Twitter that supported his conclusions but not his approach to a problem.
 Anyone who knew Fifties well would know when he went into controversy mode he was very reluctant to drink till the matter was settled after which he would guzzle his whole share of the ethanol in minutes.
 Rong was on his third shot of whisky with a Heineken chaser; Fifties had not touched his first whisky.

-Fifties argument was that Nigerian politicians never used data and indices to formulate issues debates during election or non-election season and as such Nigeria’s democracy would remain stunted ideologically methodologically.
-Fifties volleyed “Will you not agree with Deidre McCloskey when she says codified measures are just as good a s statistical measures?” to which Rong responded “What is your point?”
-Fifties slightly offended by Rong’s tone replied “Any measure that is credible and can be benchmarked is useful so I do not know why you are using McCloskey as an excuse to dismiss value of statistical data in political economy”.
+Fifties argument was that Nigerian politicians never used data and indices to formulate issues debates during the election or non-election season and as such Nigeria’s democracy would remain stunted ideologically methodologically.
+Fifties volleyed “Will you not agree with Deidre McCloskey when she says codified measures are just as good as statistical measures?” to which Rong responded, “What is your point?”
+Fifties slightly offended by Rong’s tone replied: “Any measure that is credible and can be benchmarked is useful so I do not know why you are using McCloskey as an excuse to dismiss the value of statistical data in political economy”.

 As Rong regarded his mirror image looking back at him they were locked in a deep silent conversation with each other.
 His mirror image told he very bluntly he was a hiding man in a very surreptitious way.
-He had deftly hidden with near genius from many things with justifications that could easily pass the Poppers ‘falsifiability test’; work, responsibility, God, love, friends and family never saw much of any form of engagement from him.
-Rong painfully conceded that in spite of his prodigious and versatile intellectual gifts the ‘logic of one’ was never going to work with a woman or a man.
+He had deftly hidden with near-genius from many things with justifications that could easily pass the Poppers ‘falsifiability test’; work, responsibility, God, love, friends and family never saw much of any form of engagement from him.
+Rong painfully conceded that despite his prodigious and versatile intellectual gifts the ‘logic of one’ was never going to work with a woman or a man.
 He was alone as one.